Grade Curve Calculator

 What is Grading on a Curve?

-Particularly, grading on a curve is a score-distributing process that helps to fit into the bell curve distribution.
-In this bell curve grading, most student scores fall around the middle range, while fewer students fall between very high and very low.
-This method ensures that grading reflects overall class performance rather than just individual students' scores.
+Grading on a curve is a process that adjusts student scores so they follow a bell-curve (normal) distribution.
+In this grading system, most student scores fall around the middle range, while fewer students fall between very high and very low.

 Normally, a bell curve is divided into different grading categories: